chiru-labs/PBT/README.md

 3 key parts.
 - Acquire chips, embed them into the physical items.
   - The Azuki hoodies used chips from [kongiscash](https://twitter.com/kongiscash).
+  - Before you sell/ship the physicals, make sure you save the public keys of the chips first, since the smart contract you deploy will need to know which chips are applicable to it.
+For kongiscash chips, you can use their [bulk scanning tool](https://bulk.vrfy.ch/) to do so.
 - Write, deploy and seed a smart contract (use this repo).
   - Deployed examples: [Azuki Golden Skateboard](https://etherscan.io/address/0x6853449a65b264478a4cd90903a65f0508441ac0#code), [Azuki x Ambush Hoodie](https://etherscan.io/address/0xc20ae005e1340dab2449304158f999bfdd1aac1c#code).
   - If kongiscash chips were used, use their [bulk scanner tool](https://bulk.vrfy.ch/) to grab addresses to seed the contract with.